wp-plugins/facebook-pagelike-widget/readme.txt

 Version 2.2
 Added option to add custom css for widget
 Added option to select language to show your Facebook widget in any language you want.

+Version 2.3
+Added options like Border, Language and custom css to shortcode function.

 I have tested my widget with following themes.
 Please let me know your theme name, if my widget also works with it.